COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ulti}-Object Tracking (MOT) has traditionally been studied under the closed-set paradigm, where systems track a limited number of predefined object categories in controlled scenarios~\cite{dendorfer2020mot20, sun2022dancetrack, geiger2013vision}.
+\IEEEPARstart{M}{ulti}-object tracking (MOT) has traditionally been studied under the closed-set paradigm, where systems track a limited number of predefined object categories in controlled scenarios~\cite{dendorfer2020mot20, sun2022dancetrack, geiger2013vision}.
 However, real-world applications such as Internet video understanding, autonomous driving, and robotic perception demand the ability to track arbitrary objects whose categories cannot be trained in advance.
-This motivates \textit{Open-Vocabulary Multi-Object Tracking} (OVMOT), which aims to localize, classify, and track diverse object categories in unconstrained videos, including both base classes seen during training and novel classes never encountered before~\cite{li2023ovtrack}.
+This motivates \textit{open-vocabulary multi-object tracking} (OVMOT), which aims to localize, classify, and track diverse object categories in unconstrained videos, including both base classes seen during training and novel classes never encountered before~\cite{li2023ovtrack}.

-Unlike closed-set MOT that detects and tracks a few specific types of targets, OVMOT is required to handle dense detections spanning hundreds of categories, including three sub-tasks: \ding{192} Localization, obtaining the bounding boxes of category-agnostic objects; \ding{193} Association, assigning the same tracking ID to the same object throughout the video; \ding{194} Classification, determining the category of each detected object.
-Recently, several methods~\cite{li2023ovtrack, Li_2024_CVPR, li2024slack, li2025open, li2025ovtr, li2025attention} have been proposed to handle the OVMOT problem.
-However, two main issues still exist.
-1) \textbf{Data bottleneck: the lack of datasets with diverse categories and temporally continuous annotations for OVMOT training.} 2) \textbf{Customized framework: the lack of a specific and synergistic OVMOT framework to handle multiple sub-tasks.}
+Unlike closed-set MOT that detects and tracks a few specific types of targets, OVMOT is required to handle dense detections spanning hundreds of categories, including three sub-tasks: localization, obtaining the bounding boxes of category-agnostic objects; association, assigning the same tracking ID to the same object throughout the video; and classification, determining the category of each detected object.
+Recently, several methods~\cite{li2023ovtrack, Li_2024_CVPR, li2024slack, li2025open, li2025attention, li2025ovtr} have been proposed to handle the OVMOT problem.
+However, two main issues still exist: 1) data bottleneck, where OVMOT lacks training data with both diverse categories and temporally continuous annotations; and 2) framework bottleneck, where OVMOT lacks a dedicated framework that jointly handles localization, association, and classification.